Altered-Intellect/Mythopoeian-Manuscripts/Mythopoeian Manuscripts/Worldbuilding/Location/Location.md

 Celestia systems without a central star
 ## [[Saldo]]
 ### [[Balance]]
-the large [[#Gaseous]] body that is the center of the system [[Saldo]]
+the large [[Gaseous Planet]] that is the center of the system [[Saldo]]
 #### [[Current]]
 3.48 G
-the largest orbiting body of [[#Balance]], home-world of the [anemone crayfish](a species that resembls crayfish crabs and is both radially and bimetrically symmetric, they can sense light of specific wavelenghts that are produced using bioluminecence and biophotoreception, are roughly the size of a coconut crab) they live underneath the global ocean covered in ice, it is a rouge planet in a relatively small elliptical orbit around a star cluster
+the largest orbiting body of [[Balance]], home-world of the [anemone crayfish](a species that resembls crayfish crabs and is both radially and bimetrically symmetric, they can sense light of specific wavelenghts that are produced using bioluminecence and biophotoreception, are roughly the size of a coconut crab) they live underneath the global ocean covered in ice, it is a rouge planet in a relatively small elliptical orbit around a star cluster
 - The cultures of Current revere light as a sort of spiritual force, and electromagnetism as a divine force separate but connected to the more “mundane” forces like heat, matter, gravity, and bindings, They define electromagnetism slightly differently and put more emphasis on its interactions with Signa
 - cultures view change as a natural property of existence, light, which moves at the speed of causality is seen as unnatural, exotic, and strange
 #### [[Sibling]]
-the largest orbiting body around [[#Current]]
+the largest orbiting body around [[Current]]
 # [[Stellar System]]

 A trinary [[Signa Star]] [[Stellar System]] with each with high levels of [[Signa]] where life was seeded on this planet many times as life makes it way through the wormhole in the center of the trinary system this planet transporting pre-prehistoric species from across the galaxy, it is the most genetically diverse place in the universe